Phk126/Phk126/README.md

 - 👋 Hi, I’m @Phk126
-- 👀 I’m interested in Games
+- 👀 I’m interested in my iPhone 15 Plus.
-- 🌱 I’m currently try to learning code and understand how developer work.
+- 🌱 I’m currently waiting for NPU.
-- 💞️ I’m looking to collaborate on NVIDIA Digital Human Technologies Bring AI Game Characters To Life
+- 💞️ I’m looking to collaborate...
-- 📫 How to reach me Phakhin.126@Outlook.com,Phkssttmvt@Gmail.com,Phakhins@iCloud.com
+- 📫 How to reach me Phkssttmvt@Gmail.com,Phakhins@iCloud.com
-- 😄 Pronouns: HE
+- 😄 Pronouns: ...
-- ⚡ Fun fact: The Fact is not fun. 🤯
+- ⚡ Fun fact: ...

 <!---
 Phk126/Phk126 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.